-- Your hospice doctor and your regular doctor or nurse practitioner (if you have one) certify that you're terminally ill (you're expected to live 6 months or less). - You accept palliative care (for comfort) instead of care to cure your illness. - You sign a statement choosing hospice care instead of other Medicare-covered treatments for your terminal illness and related conditions.
+- Your hospice doctor and your regular doctor (if you have one) certify that you're terminally ill (you're expected to live 6 months or less). - You accept comfort care (palliative care) instead of care to cure your illness. - You sign a statement choosing hospice care instead of other Medicare-covered treatments for your terminal illness and related conditions.

-Note: Only your hospice doctor and your regular doctor or nurse practitioner (if you have one) can certify that you're terminally ill and have 6 months or less to live.
+Note: Only your hospice doctor and your regular doctor (if you have one) can certify that you're terminally ill and have 6 months or less to live.